-- The time required to earn a medical assistant degree depends upon where you live and just what you hope to achieve in your career.
-In many instances you can earn a basic medical assisting degree in as little as nine months, while some locations will have a one year program and others will have a two year program in place.
+- The time required to earn a medical assistant degree depends on where you live and just what you hope to achieve in your career.
+In many instances, you can earn a basic medical assisting degree in as little as nine months, while some locations will have a one year program and others will have a two-year program in place.

 - Most medical assistants will be working on the administrative side of the medical field.
 While some basic medical procedures such as taking vital signs or administering injections may be needed, in most cases you’ll be handling clerical and administrative tasks.
 This is the main reason that earning a medical assisting degree takes much less time than other medical degrees.

 - Whether you complete the basic nine-month program or the two-year program, you’ll be able to work in a variety of locations including physicians’ offices, hospitals, nursing homes, and more.

 - After graduating with a medical assistant degree you can also take certification courses to become certified in your field.
 While not required by most employers, those who hold certification are almost always preferred over those who don’t, so going through these programs is well worth the short amount of time that they take to complete.

 - Community colleges, vocational schools, and technical institutes are the usual institutions used to learn medical assistant skills.